 The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Areas involving significant judgments and estimates include capitalization of labor and overhead costs; depreciation and amortization costs; impairments of and acquisition accounting for property, plant and equipment, intangibles and goodwill; income taxes; contingencies and programming expense.
 Actual results could differ from those estimates.

-Certain prior year amounts disclosed in these footnotes have been reclassified to conform with the 2014 presentation.
+Certain prior period amounts, primarily merger and acquisition costs, have been reclassified to conform with the 2014 presentation.

 2. Acquisitions and Dispositions

 Acquisition of Bresnan